QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 * **Local Authenticating Realm and Local Authorizing Realm** These are the built-in realms used by default.
 They allow the repository manager to manage security setup without additional external systems.
 Sonatype recommends keeping the Local realms at the top of the active list.
-In the event of system recovery, if you have them lower in the order (or removed), restoration may be more difficult.
+In the event of system recovery, if we have them lower in the order (or removed), restoration may be more difficult.

 ##### Privileges